Swimming with dwarf minke whales

-Getting up close and personal with huge marine mammals underwater, especially whales, was something I’d always dreamt of doing.
-So the overwhelming allure of something as mystical as the dwarf minke whales was impossible to resist.
+Getting up close and personal with huge marine mammals underwater, especially whales is something many dreamt of doing and the overwhelming allure of something as mystical as the dwarf minke whales is impossible to resist.

 With spotters on top of the boat and the captain telling us what to look out for, it wasn’t long before the cry rang out: “MINKE!”